Chapter 9 : Love rule #9

 “The school is still talking about that fight between you and Jake in the great hall.
 You’re a right bint, you know that?” she said vehemently, and I stared at her.
 Her eyes were angry, and that made me angry.

-“That’s not entirely unfounded, considering how you guys spend your spare time having eye sex,” she rolled her eyes, and my hand twitched.
+“That’s not entirely unfounded, considering how you guys spend your spare time together,” she rolled her eyes, and my hand twitched.

 I will not slap her I will not slap her.
 Instead, I allowed my mouth to drop open and I stared at her.